solyarisoftware/nera.vim/README.md

 ### Undo labeling

 If you are unhappy with your labelling, just undo in vim as usual, pressing `u` in normal mode!

+## Install

+Using vim-plug, in your `.vimrc` file:

+    Plug 'solyarisoftware/nesa.vim'

 ## Status / How to contribute